Axisflow/Axisflow/README.md

 - 👋 Hi, I’m @Axisflow
 - 📫 How to reach me? - <admin@axisflow.biz>
+- ⌨️ I mainly use C/C++, Java, Python, Javascript, PHP and Verilog
+- 🧩 I also use some frameworks/tools like Qt, Spring, Vue, Bootstrap and Vivado
 - 👀 I’m interested in AIoT, Systems Programming and Web Development/Management
 - 🌱 I’m currently(113-1) learning the following courses in NCHU:
     1. Operating System